FordPipatkittikul/LearningGit/README.md

 ## Basic command line for windows only
     cd <directory> : Change directory

-    cd ~ : go to user directory
+    cd ~ : go to root directory

     cd .. : Change to previous directory